freeCodeCamp/freeCodeCamp/guide/english/nodejs/index.md

 When the timer completes it's execution taking 5 seconds, it calls the function and prints ```done``` on the console.
 Since, both the timers are started together, they complete together and therefore take same amount of time.

 #### NPM
 NPM is the default package manager for JavaScript runtime environment NodeJS.
-It consist of NPM registry where we have access to all public and private command line clients.
 For more visit : [NPM official site](https://www.npmjs.com/)

 #### Why use NodeJS: